 Medical imaging is a rapidly-growing discipline within the healthcare sector, involving engineers, computer scientists, physicists and clinicians.

-Our MSc in Medical Imaging will provide you will a strong understanding of the mathematical and physical aspects of image formation and a knowledge of the range of medical imaging techniques.
-You will develop your knowledge of various medical imaging applications as well as an understanding the health and safety considerations involved.
+Our MSc in Medical Imaging will provide you with a strong understanding of the mathematical and physical aspects of image formation, as well as a range of medical imaging techniques.
+You will develop your knowledge of various medical imaging applications, plus an awareness of the health and safety considerations involved.

-Our course will teach you the expertise you’ll need to forge a career in medical imaging, including radiation physics, image processing, biology, computer vision, pattern recognition, artificial intelligence and machine learning.
+At Surrey, you’ll gain the expertise needed to forge a career in medical imaging, including the study of radiation physics, image processing, biology, computer vision, pattern recognition, artificial intelligence and machine learning.